- Chinese apple

 Data from laboratory studies showed that pomegranate is effective against tumor cells.
-A single study in humans showed some indirect benefit of pomegranate juice for patients with prostate cancer.
-More studies are needed.
+A single study in humans showed some indirect benefit of pomegranate juice for patients with prostate cancer, but more studies are needed.

 There is evidence from a few studies that pomegranate lowers cholesterol level.

 A few small scale studies suggest that drinking pomegranate juice may reduce hypertension.
 More studies are needed to verify this effect.

 Pomegranate is a small fruit-bearing tree native to Asia but is cultivated in many parts of the world including the United States.
 The fruit juice extracted from the arils of the seeds is used in drinks and as a dietary supplement.
 Several studies have shown that pomegranate has antioxidant and antiatherosclerotic properties attributed to the presence of multiple polyphenols such as tannins, flavonols, anthocyanins and ellagic acid (1) (2).

 Consumption of pomegranate juice was found to benefit patients with carotid artery stenosis (6), in those with hypertension (7), hyperlipidemia (21), mild to moderate erectile dysfunction (19), and in patients with coronary heart disease (CHD) (8), but had no effect in patients with chronic obstructive pulmonary disease (COPD) (9).

 In a study of postmenopausal women, intake of pomegranate seed oil did not reduce hot flashes (22).